Fuel Surcharge Formula Implementation

 raise IndexNotFoundError("Index price must be positive")

-# Determine applicable step rate
+# Resolve the applicable step rate from the monotonic table.

 applicable_rate = Decimal("0.0")